 Categorise your spending

 When you first download the app, you will need to create Categories for your spending.
-Mine are divided into rent – bills – travel – food shopping – eating out – drinks – Taxis – Household items – Loans/credit cards – savings – beauty/fitness – health – birthdays/occasions with a general category for everything else.
-Don’t worry this screen shot is from the App Store, not my personal account.
-You get to colour code them too.
-Tilt the app horizontally and your categorised spending is shown in a graph form; an easy way to show how much you spend on items each month.
+Mine is divided into rent – bills – travel – food shopping – eating out – drinks – Taxis – Household items – Loans/credit cards – savings – beauty/fitness – health – birthdays/occasions, with a general category for everything else.
+Don’t worry.
+This screenshot is from the App Store, not my personal account.
+You get to colour-code them too.
+Tilt the app horizontally, and your categorised spending is shown in a graph form, an easy way to show how much you spend on items each month.

 The eureka moment!
 The app summarises how much you have spent in each ‘category.’
 It also displays a monthly financial balance to show how much money you have left during the course of the month.

-One month I spent just as much on drinks/going out/eating out with friends than I had my rent!
+One month I spent just as much on drinks/going out/eating out with friends as I had my rent!